 The termination rules for Participants with Earned Eligibility vary depending on how you qualified for coverage.
 In addition, Plan coverage may be terminated because of a Plan amendment that changes the eligibility requirements.

-Minimum Covered Earnings, Alternative Days, Age and Service
+Minimum Covered Earnings, Alternative Days

 You will lose Earned Eligibility as a Participant at the end of your 12-month Benefit Period if you have not satisfied the minimum Covered Earnings requirement in your Base Earnings Period, or if you no longer meet one of the alternate requirements for Earned Eligibility.